Deep Image Clustering with Contrastive Learning and Multi-scale Graph Convolutional Networks: Related Work

 \subsection{Deep Clustering}

-Deep clustering aims to learn high-quality feature representations to improve the clustering result, where the clustering result may in turn guide the deep neural network to learn better feature representations \cite{peng2015robust}.
+{In the past decade, the deep learning has shown its advantageous ability in learning discriminative features from complex data \cite{zhang2023applications,chen2022mcam,Ling2023,huang23tetci}.
+To exploit the representation learning ability of deep learning in the unsupervised scenarios, the deep clustering has recently drawn significant attention, which aims to learn high-quality feature representations for the clustering task without supervision information \cite{yang2017towards,chang2017deep,xie2016unsupervised,yang2016joint}}.
 A considerable number of deep clustering methods have been designed in recent years.
 For example, Yang et al.\cite{yang2017towards} combined the auto-encoder network with the clustering task, where an auto-encoder is trained to reconstruct original features and a $K$-means clustering loss is incorporated to learn the cluster structure.
 Chang et al.\cite{chang2017deep} mapped the clustering problem into a binary pairwise classification framework to judge whether each image pair belongs to the same cluster, and clustered the images by the local maximum response of the label features in the deep neural network.
 Xie et al.\cite{xie2016unsupervised} presented the DEC method, which aims to map the learned features in the data space to a low-dimensional feature space, where the KL-divergence loss is used to iteratively optimize the cluster structure.
 Huang et al.\cite{huang2014deep} first utilized an auto-encoder to learn simplified representation from raw data, and then exploited a local preservation constraint to preserve the local structural properties of the data.
 Yang et al. \cite{yang2016joint} performed deep clustering by iteratively updating the CNN with the agglomerative clustering conducted in the forward propagation and the feature representations learned in the backward propagation.